Joshmul1/Microsoft-Redistributable-Wizard/README.md

 </p>

 ## Introduction
-Microsoft Redistributable Wizard is a C# tool developed using .NET 6, designed to identify installed Microsoft Visual C++ Redistributable packages on Windows systems.
+Microsoft Redistributable Wizard is a C# library developed using .NET 6, designed to identify installed Microsoft Visual C++ Redistributable packages on Windows systems.

 ## Features
 - Detection of all Microsoft Visual C++ Redistributables (2005 to 2022)